 Originally from Gimli, MB, Stephanie is a graduate from the University of Manitoba with a degree in Human Ecology, specializing in Family Violence, and hopes to begin her Masters degree in the near future.

-Stephanie is a member of the Troyanda Ukrainian Dance Ensemble and has had the opportunity to travel to Ukraine to perform, as well as to Dauphin for Canada's National Ukrainian Festival.
+Stephanie grew up dancing with the Gimli Barvinok Dance Club, and is an alumni member of the Troyanda Ukrainian Dance Ensemble and has had the opportunity to travel to Ukraine to perform, as well as to Dauphin for Canada's National Ukrainian Festival.
 She performed alongside the Royal Winnipeg Ballet in the December 2017 production of The Nutcracker with Troyanda as well.

-Stephanie is also an instructor with the Gimli Ukrainian Dance School and is excited to join our Selkirk & District Team!
+Stephanie is also an instructor with Gimli and is excited to share her love for dance with our students at Selkirk & District.

 Matthew is excited to be returning to Selkirk & District as this is where he began his dancing career and discovered his love for Ukrainian dance.
 After reaching the Fialka level, he moved on to dance with Vitretz of Rossdale Ukrainian Dance School, and is now a current ensemble member of Rusalka Ukrainian Dance Ensemble.